Heriot-Watt-Electronics-Workshop/HWSnake/README.md

 # HWSnake
-Test Program For First Year Class OLED Display Shield.
+Test Program For First Year Class Electronics PRAXIS course, OLED Display Shield.

 Use this version in the Arduino IDE.
 Either copy and paste or download the .ino file.